heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 ## 7.0 For Modelers

-Models can also be made available with cloudCatalog.
+Models can also be made available with CloudCatalog.
 In this case we still use timestamps, but the meaning shifts from 'when data was taken' to 'when model was generated'.
 Usage is identical.
 For example: A hypothetical set of fluxrope models created last week would be listed in an index file e.g. “fluxrope_2024.csv”.
 And each entry in the file might be something like this hypothetical case.
 “Sandy created a fluxrope model at 0 and 90 deg rotation on Sept 1.
 Later, he ran a higher resolution 0 deg run’.
-Here I decided to also add ‘resolution’ as a variable cloudcatalog can return in the pandas frame.
+Here I decided to also add ‘resolution’ as a variable CloudCatalog can return in the pandas frame.

 ```
 # created, (ignore), model key, resolution